landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 ## Reinventing the Wheel

 The specific technique of user-mode portable executable (PE/.exe file) loading is referred as "Reflective PE Loading" which to me is some #redteam term I'd never heard before embarking on this project.
 This name is meaningless in my opinion, but a "reflective PE loader" is simply some user-mode code that can load a PE without going through the normal `LoadLibrary()` / `CreateProcess()` routines and executes the PE's entrypoint.
+Avoiding `LoadLibrary()` and `CreateProcess()` are very important for us because on Xbox this new PE will go through code integrity (CI), and any code we write will not be properly signed.

 I took a look at the work involved and decided I was better off writing my own loader for a few reasons:

 1. I despise dealing with C/C++ build systems
-2. Since I'm targeting _Xbox_ and not _Windows_, I might encounter some problems and I know how to debug my own code better than someone else's
+2. Since I'm targeting _Xbox Windows_ and not _desktop Windows_, I might encounter some problems and I know how to debug my own code better than someone else's.
 3. On the Xbox we're going to _have to_ use a PE loader for running any executable until we eventually break code integrity.
 So we better know how it works and be able to load complex applications.
-4. I don't give a shit about EDR evasion or anything like that.
+4. I don't give a shit about EDR evasion or any #redteam stuff like that.
 5. It seemed simple enough at the time to just rewrite it in Rust, so I did.

 For my project's base I combined two open-source Rust projects: